 - MS applicants for Civil Engineering are required to submit 3 letters of recommendation.
 Construction Management applicants are not required to submit letters of recommendation.
 The online application will prompt you for the email addresses of your recommenders and will then send an electronic recommendation form directly to your recommenders.

-- MSE. applicants for Construction Engineering are required to submit 2 letters of recommendation.
+- MSE applicants for Construction Engineering are required to submit 2 letters of recommendation.
+Sustainable Engineering applicants are required to submit 3 letters of recommendation.
 The online application will prompt you for the email addresses of your recommenders and will then send an electronic recommendation form directly to your recommenders.

 - PhD applicants are required to submit a resume or CV.